slarse/slarse.github.io/content/blog/Programming/png_image_format/set_png_dpi.md

 ```

 That's actually all there is to creating the `pHYs` chunk.
 Putting this
-togethere with the previous code snippet, we have a fully functioning _addition_
+together with the previous code snippet, we have a fully functioning _addition_
 of a `pHYs` chunk to a PNG file!

 ## Caveat - what if there already is a `pHYs` chunk in the file?